Notes: "Vin Réussi" in the 2012 Hachette Guide, RVF 15/20,

 About the estate:

 The Hocquard family has been at the helm of this estate since 1968.
 In Le Castellet, La Tour du Bon benefits from a unique terroir of limestone and sandy soils with varied exposures, making it one of the earliest-ripening wines in Bandol.
-By the mid-1980s, the estate was making a name for itself, notably with the creation in 1987 of the Saint-Ferréol cuvée, a sunny and refined red wine from three plots planted around a hill that is twenty million years old.
+By the mid-1980s, the estate had already made a name for itself, notably with the creation in 1987 of the Saint-Ferréol cuvée, a sunny, refined red wine sourced from three plots planted around a hill that is twenty million years old.
 Then, starting in 1990 and with the arrival of Agnès Henry-Hocquard at the helm of the estate, the wine reached new heights!
-Surrounded by winemakers from the Loire Valley (Thierry Puzelat and Antoine Pouponeau), she has maintained a commitment to excellence with wines that retain great character and age harmoniously with a delicate profile, never showing signs of over-ripeness, over-extraction, or excessive aging.
+Surrounded by winemakers from the Loire Valley (Thierry Puzelat and Antoine Pouponeau), she has successfully maintained a commitment to excellence with wines that retain great character and age harmoniously, developing a delicate profile without ever becoming overripe or overly extracted or aged.
 Since 2013, the curious winemaker has been setting aside Mourvèdre grapes for the En Sol cuvée, which is macerated for six months in amphorae.
 An ancestral yet perilous practice (the wines can become heavy and lack precision) is magnificently mastered in a refined red with a rare iodine-like sensation.

 Discover more wines from the estate